 Angel’s Envy Finished Rye

 Here’s a spirit so distinctive that it’s practically controversial among purists.
 In order to distinguish their rye from the herd, Angel’s Envy finishes it for 18 months in vintage rum casks.
 Consequently, the expression retains a completely unique and fruity profile, which comes off as downright avant-garde when compared to the standard, spicy fare.
 Should you ignore the naysayers, you’ll discover a complex, luscious sipper that goes down best during dessert.
+Our recommendations wouldn’t be complete without an Angel’s Envy.

 High West Double Rye